 Anger, hey hey

-Instead, this is very much Louise in MOR territory – and it’s somewhere that she looks and sounds very comfortable indeed.
+Instead, this is very much Louise in MOR territory, which is somewhere she looks and sounds very comfortable indeed.
 Rejecting the “girl power” movement of the late ‘90s, All That Matters is more of an exercise in passivity than anything else.
-The song finds Louise in the midst of an argument with her beau and rather than apportion blame, she’s simply offering the hand of forgiveness – even though it’s never really clear who’s in the wrong.
+The song finds Louise in the midst of an argument with her beau and rather than apportion blame, she’s simply offering the hand of forgiveness, even though it’s never really clear who’s in the wrong.
 By today’s standards, a chorus of: “Don’t care who’s wrong or right, don’t care too much for pride, the love between us is all that matters” may feel a little docile, but there’s an earnest sincerity about the delivery that makes it very hard to take objection to.

-As is commonplace with most of Louise’s songs, she’s ably assisted during the chorus to the point where she’s barely audible and essentially providing backing vocals to her own backing singers.
-It’s an approach that helps flesh out the chorus and give it some oomph – even if very little of that is due to Louise herself.
-Still, if you’re going to employ a choir of additional singers, you may as well make good use of them and there’s no doubt that they earn their crust on All That Matters when lifting the song to a key-change at its climax.
-We arrive at this moment in typically non-subtle ‘90s fashion via a transitional “YeeeeEEEEEAH” that you can see coming from a mile off, but which is no less satisfying as a result.
+As is commonplace with most of Louise’s songs, she’s ably assisted during the chorus to the point where she’s sometimes barely audible.
+Nonetheless, it’s an approach that helps flesh out the chorus and give it some oomph.
+And, if you’re going to employ a choir of additional singers, you may as well make good use of them and there’s no doubt that they earn their crust on All That Matters when lifting the song to a key-change at its climax.
+The moment arrives in typically non-subtle ‘90s fashion via a transitional “YeeeeEEEEEAH” that you can see coming from a mile off, but which is no less satisfying as a result.

 If there was any remaining doubt that sex kitten Louise had most definitely left the building for this single, the music video for All That Matters firmly underlined the point.
 Tastefully shot in black and white, it’s the complete antithesis to previous releases from Woman In Me.
-The video concept implies Louise is travelling with a circus troupe – although it’s not entirely clear what role she fulfils within the ensemble (pop music’s own Jenny Lind?).
-What is evident though is that our Lou is having man troubles and she wants to fix things – apparently by gazing wistfully into the distance whilst a spinning acrobat performs in the background.
+The video concept implies Louise is travelling with a circus troupe (although it’s not entirely clear what role she fulfils within the ensemble).
+What is evident though, is that Louise is having man troubles and wants to fix things…by gazing wistfully into the distance whilst a spinning acrobat performs in the background.
 It’s all nicely shot – and it goes without saying that Louise looks flawless – but it’s not hard to see why the video might have gotten lost in 1998 when pop music was at its brightest and bubbliest.
-Amidst a sea of flamboyance sweeping the charts, All That Matters exercised considerable restraint and perhaps suffered as a result.
+Amidst a sea of flamboyance sweeping the charts, All That Matters exercises considerable restraint and perhaps suffered as a result.